This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Whip Stitch for Decorative Edges

-- Keep stitches uniform for tidy hand-sewn edges.
+- Keep stitch variations consistent for polished edges.

 Threading Your Hand Sewing Needle

-Threading a hand sewing needle might feel tricky at first, but a little patience goes a long way.
+Threading a hand sewing needle might seem tricky at first, but it’s a simple step once you know how.

 With the right thread length and a steady hand, you’ll be ready to start stitching in no time.